 Are Lentils Good for You?
-8 Reasons to Eat More Lentils
+8 Health Benefits of Lentils

 For a humble-looking legume, lentils have a lot to offer!
 One cup of cooked lentils has 200-250 calories, less than a gram of total fat, 40g of carbs, 16g of dietary fiber, and 18g of protein.
-From a micronutrient stand-point lentils are a rich source of iron, magnesium, and vitamin B6, and contain calcium, vitamin C, potassium, and folic acid.
+The health benefits of lentils numerous as they are a rich source of iron, magnesium, and vitamin B6, and contain calcium, vitamin C, potassium, and folic acid.

 Outside of lentils’ impressive nutrition portfolio, they have a variety of uses and can be quite delicious.
 Added to salads, soups and stews, or even ground into a flour, there are countless ways to use them.